top of page

 Practical Tips for Playing Catch

-• Throw gently.
-Use clear language without a lot of "fluff" (extraneous words)
+Use clear language without a lot of "fluff" (extraneous words).
+This helps in making your message clear and concise.

-• Pause.
 Count silently to at least 45 before repeating or rephrasing.
-Otherwise, you re-set the clock for their processing every time you say something different.
+Otherwise, you reset the clock for their processing every time you say something different.

-• Appreciate the return.
 Whether it’s a word, a smile, or a nod—it’s connection.
+Celebrate these small moments of interaction.

 Playing catch is about joy, rhythm, and trust.
-When we connect with autistic people—whether they’re children, teens, or adults—the same rules apply.
+When we connect with autistic individuals—whether they’re children, teens, or adults—the same rules apply.
 One ball at a time.
-One exchange at a time
+One exchange at a time.

 Connection isn’t about how many balls you throw—it’s about how much you connect.